Rocky Mountain Penstemon

 - Is Rocky Mountain Penstemon good for the Colorado Front Range?

-- Yes.
-Rocky Mountain Penstemon is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Rocky Mountain Penstemon is a well-suited perennial for Colorado's Front Range.

 - How big does Rocky Mountain Penstemon get?